This add-on is operated by Stackhero

 - Local setup

-- Connect to MySQL from PHP
+- Connect MySQL with PHP

-- Connect Wordpress to MySQL
+- Connect MySQL with Wordpress

-- Connect from Laravel to MySQL
+- Connect MySQL with Laravel

-- Connect from Node.js to MySQL
+- Connect MySQL with Node.js

-- Connect from Node.js/NestJS/TypeORM to MySQL
+- Connect MySQL with Node.js/NestJS/TypeORM

 - Connect to Stackhero dashboard